Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: The Proposed Method

-Following the existing contrastive and non-contrastive SSL methods~\cite{he2020momentum,chen2020simple,chen2021exploring,grill2020bootstrap,tian2020makes,caron2020unsupervised,zbontar2021barlow}, we use data augmentation to obtain the image-level pseudo labels, \emph{i.e.,} each image is regarded as one individual class.
-As shown in Figure~\ref{a}, given any two different images $\langle X, X'\rangle$ within a minibatch, we can construct a triplet $\langle X_i, \Tilde{X}_i, X_j\rangle$ via data augmentation, where both $X_i$ and $\Tilde{X}_i$ are augmented from $X$ (positive pairs), and $X_j$ is augmented from $X'$ (negative example).
+Following the existing contrastive and non-contrastive SSL methods~\citep{he2020momentum,chen2020simple,chen2021exploring,grill2020bootstrap,tian2020makes,caron2020unsupervised,zbontar2021barlow}, we use data augmentation to obtain the image-level pseudo labels, \emph{i.e.,} each image is regarded as one individual class.
+As shown in Fig.~\ref{a}, given any two different images $\langle X, X'\rangle$ within a minibatch, we can construct a triplet $\langle X_i, \Tilde{X}_i, X_j\rangle$ via data augmentation, where both $X_i$ and $\Tilde{X}_i$ (a positive pair) are augmented from $X$, and $X_j$ is augmented from $X'$ (a negative example).
 After that, this triplet will be processed by an encoder network $f$ that consists of a backbone and a projection multilayer perceptron (MLP), obtaining the corresponding feature vectors $\langle \bm{z}_i, \Tilde{\bm{z}}_i, \bm{z}_j\rangle, \bm{z}\in\mathbb{R}^d$.
-A simple \textit{triplet+cross-entropy loss} for a triplet can be formulated as
+A simple \textit{triplet + binary cross-entropy loss} for a triplet can be formulated as